-During fiscal 2016, the Board of Directors met four times.
+During fiscal 2019, the Board of Directors met five times.
 Each director attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the total number of meetings held by all committees of the Board on which such director served.

-Health permitting, all Board members are expected to attend our Annual Meeting.
-All directors serving on the Board at the time attended the 2016 Annual Meeting, with the exception of Duane White, who did not stand for re-election at the 2016 Annual Meeting.
+All Board members are expected to attend our Annual Meeting.
+All directors serving on the Board at the time attended the 2019 Annual Meeting.